britive/terraform-provider-britive/docs/resources/profile_permission.md

 ## Attribute Reference

-In addition to the above argument, the following attribute is exported.
+In addition to the above arguments, the following attribute is exported.

 * `id` - An identifier of the resource with the format `paps/{{profileID}}/permissions/{{permission_name}}/type/{{permission_type}}`

 ## Import

-You can import a profile using any of these accepted formats:
+You can import a Britive profile using any of these accepted formats:

 ```sh
 $ terraform import britive_profile.new apps/{{app_name}}/paps/{{profile_name}}/permissions/{{permission_name}}/type/{{permission_type}}